 Since Mark Sisson’s 2017 best-selling book, The Keto Reset Diet hit shelves, there’s been a tremendous buzz around “eating keto” and an accompanying surge of keto-friendly products.
 Some consider this method of eating to have evolved out of the paleo and low-carb movement.
 Keto shares a similar goal: using stored body fat for energy.
 Comparatively, keto is low-carb and higher fat, while emphasizing macronutrients and their proper ratios.
 For the non-nutritionist, it can all sound a bit puzzling.
 So, what is keto, and what exactly does “going keto” involve?

-This article will prime you with a basic understanding of the keto (aka, ketogenic) diet.
+This article will prime you with a basic understanding of the keto (aka, ketogenic) diet, especially for those interested in Luvo’s new Keto Meals.
 Whether or not a ‘keto journey’ fits your nutrition needs should be discussed with a registered dietitian.
 In the meantime, if you want to learn the key concepts behind eating keto, read on!

 To understand the main premise of the keto diet, you need to know how our bodies usually get energy.
 Typically, we get our fuel from blood glucose–sugars present in our bloodstream–most of which come from the carbohydrates in our daily diet.
 However, we can also reach a state where the body metabolizes fat at a rapid rate and converts fatty acid into ketones.